A tranquil self-catering retreat close to one of Andalucia’s most beautiful mountain villages”

 - Walk straight out from the Molino and into a network of ancient cobbled footpaths; Peter can supply detailed route maps for 6 or more day circuits, as well as trustworthy advice on flora (iris, orchids, peonies, gladioli) and fauna (hoopoes, bee-eaters, vultures)

 - If you want help carrying your picnic (or your children), hire one of their donkeys, which come with a friendly Spanish guide.
 Horse riding and bird-watching trips can also be arranged direct from the cottages

-- Explore the rolling hills of the Sierra de Aracena and Picos de Aroche Natural Park (to give its full name)
+- Explore the rolling hills of the Sierra de Aracena and Picos de Aroche Natural Park

 - Wander into the village (15 minutes away) to pick up provisions, then clamber up the hill to the extraordinary hermitage of Pena de Arias Montano which crowns the cliff behind the village